First fire brigades.

 A committee of the Chairman, J M Gowland, T Varty, manager of Park Pit and J Snowden were appointed for the organisation of a Fire Brigade.

-3rd March - FIRE BRIGADE FORMED.
+3rd March - FIRE ENGINE STATION OFFERED AND FIRE BRIGADE FORMED.

 The Surveyor stated that Mr Wharton had offered to erect a fire engine station adjoining the steam roller house at Skelton.